mikkorepolainen/mikkorepolainen.github.io/documents/_posts/2016-05-15-docker-containers.md

 - etwlogs	ETW logging driver for Docker on Windows.
 Writes log messages as ETW events.
 - gcplogs	Google Cloud Logging driver for Docker.
 Writes log messages to Google Cloud Logging.

+TODO check at least journald https://docs.docker.com/engine/admin/logging/journald/ and syslog drivers

-TODO using alternative logging drivers with orchestration tools, engine and container specific cmd line args?
+TODO using alternative logging drivers with orchestration tools.

+### Reading log entries

 When using the json-file or the journald driver, the logs can be retrieved from an existing container using `docker logs <vm-name>` <sub>[reference](https://docs.docker.com/engine/reference/commandline/logs/)</sub>.
 This can be useful during development and testing.
 TODO where are json-file and journald logs stored?